 19. Threonine - Essential

 20. Tryptophan - Essential

 22. Valine - Essential

-In addition, there's a 23rd amino acid called Ornithine which is also contained in YTE® and therefore in AminoBoosters and AminoPure.
+The 23rd amino acid is called Ornithine which is also contained in YTE® and therefore in all of our products.

 Your kidneys convert ornithine into arginine, another amino acid that benefits your body in several ways.
 Arginine is a precursor for a compound called nitric oxide, which helps dilate your blood vessels when you require extra blood to your tissues.
 Arginine also helps your muscle cells produce creatine, a compound they need to contract.